 CEO, Central Arkansas Water

-CAW has worked for more than a decade to acquire, protect and enhance the watersheds and forests of our two drinking water sources to preserve both the quantity and quality of water that the citizens of Little Rock and North Little Rock enjoy and rely on now and into the future.
-Unlike many water utilities, we strive continually to implement creative and scientifically-sound practices to manage our forests in a healthy and sustainable way.
-Not only do our forests help protect our valuable water resource, but we also recognize them as being a critical piece of the puzzle in the protection of our nation’s and world’s biological diversity through the ecosystem services these forests provide.
+CAW has worked for more than a decade to acquire, protect, and enhance the watersheds and forests of its two drinking water sources to preserve the quantity and quality of water that the citizens of Little Rock and North Little Rock enjoy and rely on now and into the future.
+Unlike many water utilities, CAW strives continually to implement creative and scientifically-sound practices to manage forests in a healthy and sustainable way.
+Not only do forests help protect valuable water resources, but they are also a critical piece of the puzzle in the protection of the nation’s and world’s biological diversity through the ecosystem services these forests provide.

-The Watershed Protection Program at Central Arkansas Water was created in 2007 with the goals of protecting and enhancing our nearby forested watersheds.
+The Watershed Protection Program at Central Arkansas Water was created in 2007 to protect and enhance nearby forested watersheds.
 Originally, the program was tasked with purchasing 1,500 acres of watershed property to be used for development mitigation.
-However, in the years since, we have been able to effectively quantify the importance our forests have in producing a high-quality, reliable and affordable product.
-With this in mind, we have set out to buy and manage critical forested properties in our watersheds.
-To date we have purchased an additional 4,250 acres through this program, bringing our total acres of land owned up to over 13,150 with an additional 10,140 acres of reservoirs within our two watersheds.
+However, in the years since, CAW has been able to effectively quantify the importance forests have in producing a high-quality, reliable, and affordable product.
+With this in mind, CAW has set out to buy and manage critical forested properties in relevant watersheds.
+To date, they have purchased an additional 4,250 acres through this program, bringing the total acres of land owned up to over 13,150 with an additional 10,140 acres of reservoirs within the two watersheds.